 Beats us.
-Anyways, with the refreshing tangy but delicious sweetness of strawberries what more can you ask for?
-Maybe a strawberry bubble tea if you ask us.
-If one of your favorite fruits during the hot summer days is a nice juicy strawberry, did you ever think what it would taste like in bubble tea form with some tapioca pearls?
+Anyways, with the refreshingly tangy but delicious sweetness of strawberries what more can you ask for?
+Maybe a strawberry bubble tea.
+Is one of your favorite fruits during the hot summer days is a nice juicy strawberry?
+Did you ever think what it would taste like in bubble tea form with some tapioca pearls?

 Enough with the meals, let’s begin the strawberry bubble tea recipe guide down below!

 How to Make Strawberry Bubble Tea

 Let’s get a pot of water to a rumbling boil and steep our green tea leaves in that pot of water once it’s boiled.
 If you want to make this step even faster, you can use an electric water kettle.

 You can buy these at your local department store.
 Or if you live in a new age, you can buy it straight from Amazon.
 We recommend buying from Cosori as we have one in our office.

 During this step, we’ll also have a separate pot of water to boil so that we can cook our tapioca pearls.
 If you bought some tapioca pearls in-store or online like these ones, be sure to follow the instructions.
 You can find cooking instructions on the back of the packaging for how to cook tapioca pearls.

 Typically we cook our tapioca pearls for 7-15 minutes depending on how tough they are.
 A good tip is to actually try your boba pearls around the time you think they’re ready.
 Almost like trying pasta.
 Just so that you’re sure the texture is the right consistency you want.

 Keep in mind it really depends on the tapioca pearls you buy.
 See the labels on the back before boiling for a specific amount of time.
 Some boba pearls like this one will be done in a matter of minutes!